 The Planning Office recommends denial of Comprehensive Plan Amendment #CPA2020-00008, Preserve at Long Branch.
-Staff's recommendation considered the existing Board policies, and the Comprehensive Plan Amendment for the implementation of the 2014 Rural Preservation Study and 2019 Rural Area Study, and the context of the site.
+Staff's recommendation considered the existing Board policies, and although the Board of County Supervisors has not adopted the recommendations of the 2014 Rural Preservation Study or the 2019 Rural Preservation Study Implementation, these studies provide planning options and opportunities to address the complexities of the Rural Area and therefore, staff has referenced these documents in the staff analysis.
+The application as submitted aligns with many of these principles.

-- A. Existing Board Policies: - 1.
-Rural Area The Rural Area was established in the Comprehensive Plan in 1998 to focus the County's unprecedented growth into the Development
+A. Existing Board Policies:

-Area and therefore minimize infrastructure demands.
+1. Rural Area - The Rural Area was established in the Comprehensive Plan in 1998 to focus the County's unprecedented growth into the Development Area and therefore minimize infrastructure demands.
 In the predecessor 1991 Comprehensive Plan the Rural Area contained three designations Agriculture Estate, Rural Residential and Semi-Rural Residential.
 From the 1998 plan: "The purpose of the Rural Area designation is to help preserve the County's agricultural economy and resources, the quality of the groundwater supply and the open space and rural character presently found there.
 Sufficient vacant and underdeveloped land exists in the Development Area that the Rural Area is not needed to accommodate further growth - particularly additional residential development - for the next 20 years."
-The proposal will decrease the Rural Area by 166.5 acres which is not consistent with this policy.
+The proposal will decrease the Rural Area by 145.9 acres which is not consistent with this policy.